Tour Dates | New Leaves CD | |

 And we started to talk

-Of music and beauty and
+Of music and

 What was wrong with the world